El technological advance in the training world it has meant a Substantial improvement when evaluating and planning training.

-On the track you can perform series of distances between 500 and 1000 progressing in rhythm between them to continue with the work of internalizing the rhythm.
+On the track you can make series of distances between 500 and 1000 progressing in rhythm between them to continue with the work of internalization of the rhythm.

 For example: progressive 6x1000m 1-3, that is, increase the pace from the first to the third and repeat from the fourth to the sixth.

-Another option is to do it regressively, slowing down the pace between each series.
+Another option is that you do it in a regressive way, decreasing the rhythm between each series.

-Once you know how to differentiate the pace at which you run without depending on a clock, you must take into account what intensity that pace means for you, that is, in which training zone you are.
+Once you know how to differentiate the pace at which you run without relying on a clock, you must take into account what intensity this rhythm means to you, that is, in which training zone you are.

-If this topic is not very clear to you, we recommend that you continue reading about the training zones in this article: https://www.triatlonnoticias.com/entrenamientos-triatlon/que-son-las-zonas-de-entrenamiento/
+If this topic is not very clear we recommend that you continue reading about the training zones in this article: https://www.triatlonnoticias.com/entrenamientos-triatlon/que-son-las-zonas-de-entrenamiento/

 Laura García Cervantes